25prabhu10/notes/docs/Android/Uninstall Android Apps.md

     ![No image, kindly refer the TEXT](./prompt-options.jpg)

 11. Now if you re-run the `adb devices` command, the terminal should print the serial number of your device.
-If so, then you’re ready to proceed.
+If so, then you’re ready.

 12. Execute the following command: `adb shell`